KrastevST/Lexicon/README.md

 # Lexicon
-A console application that collects personal data.
+A console application that collects personal data